currentxchange/MUSIC-token-on-SUI/Airdrops/README.md

 ## Notes

-- The tool uses MIST (the smallest unit of SUI) for amounts
+- The tool automatically converts decimal amounts to the token's smallest unit
-- 1 SUI = 1,000,000,000 MIST
+- Token decimals are configurable via `TOKEN_DECIMALS` environment variable
 - Make sure you have enough tokens in your wallet for the airdrop
-- For SUI tokens, the tool automatically handles gas fees by splitting coins from the gas object
 - For custom tokens, make sure you have enough SUI for gas fees
 - The tool supports any token type that follows the Sui coin standard